scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 # Roadmap

 1. Alpha implementation in Java
-	1. For simplicity, it will run on Linux but keep Android compatibility in mind (targeting a Dalvik command-line app)
+	1. `rild` will load our `.so` file, which gives `rild` thunking functions to Java, and gives Java thunking functions to `rild` (for e.g. unsolicited messages)
-	1. For simplicity, oFono will also be running on Linux
+	1. For simplicity, oFono will be running on Linux
 	1. The oFono instance will be using the `rilmodem` driver.
 Yes, this first version of the RIL will be built on a RIL!
 This will hopefully mean fewer "moving parts" and missing functionality to start, allowing us to focus on the basic architecture.
-	1. The `rild` sockets for the original RIL and this one will be mapped over something like `adb forward` so it's transparent
+	1. The `rild` sockets for the original RIL will be mapped over something like `adb forward` so it's transparent
-1. Port the new `rild` to run on Android on-device
-	1. Write `Android.mk` file, init script to run it, make any tweaks for the runtime subset that Android has
 1. Port oFono to Android on-device
 	1. This old port might help: https://github.com/nitdroid/platform_external_ofono
 1. Pivot oFono onto the `qmimodem` driver